Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

 Can mojama quiche be made in advance?

-Can I substitute mojama for another ingredient?
+Can I substitute mojama with another ingredient?

 Is mojama quiche served hot or cold?